gpstuff-dev/gpstuff/README.txt

   functions.

 2. INSTALLING THE TOOLBOX

+  If Matlab or Octave is started in root directory of GPstuff, startup.m script will add GPstuff subdirectories to the path.
+Alternatively, see startup.m for paths to add.

   Some of the functions in GPstuff are implemented using C in order to make the computations faster.
 In order to use these functions you